With the rapid pace of technology, have we been able to keep up with the new stimulation that is available?

 This can seem like a lot to take in at once.

-Before you panic, freak out, and throw away all of your Oreos + cancel your internet subscription, please listen—everything in moderation, just like your reaction to the information in this article.
+Before you panic, freak out, and throw away all of your Oreos + cancel your internet subscription, remember—everything in moderation.

 There is a lot of research that counters what we’ve looked at above.
 Explore books like The 10,000 Year Explosion for more from that perspective.
-In addition, consider that resources are all in how you use them.
+Also, consider that resources are all in how you use them.

 In both cases, the main change is awareness.
 Awareness that the reason we are drawn to sickly desserts is because they are sweeter than any naturally-occurring fruit.